Privacy Notice

 The right of rectification

 As a data subject, you have the right to rectify inaccurate personal data which we hold on you.
 You can make a request to us verbally or in writing if you believe that information we hold on you is inaccurate.
+To update or edit your personal data held by us, including your communication preferences, please contact us using the contact details set out under “Making a complaint”.

-We have the right to refuse a request and we are aware of the information we need to provide to you.
+We have the right to refuse a request, and we are aware of the information we need to provide to you.

 We have processes to ensure the response to a request for rectification without undue delay and within one month of receipt.
 In certain circumstances, we can extend the time limit to respond to a request.